nexxai/semaphore/README.md

 Failure to secure your application could result in unauthorized access to your family's task data and potential misuse of the application.

-## Email Configuration with AWS SES
+## Email Configuration

-Semaphore uses AWS Simple Email Service (SES) for sending emails.
+Semaphore recommends using AWS Simple Email Service (SES) for sending emails.
 Follow these steps to set up email sending:

 ### 1. Create an AWS Account